Tesla Model S Performance

 - "It goes beyond the impressive spec: It's the immediate rush of off-the-line acceleration that buries you in the backrest in ways gas-powered cars don't - even if their zero-to-60 times match." -- Cars.com (2012 Model S P85)

-The 2014 Tesla Model S comes with a single charger that has connectors for 110- and 240-volt outlets, as well as an adapter for public charging stations.
-Tesla says that the Model S gets 3 miles of range for each hour it charges with a standard 110-volt household outlet.
-Depending on the type of outlet, plugging into a 240-volt power source gives the Model S either 17 or 29 miles of range for each hour of charge time.
-An optional dual charger provides 58 miles of range per hour of charging.
-Tesla supercharger stations can provide 170 miles of range in 30 minutes.
-Supercharging capability and lifetime Supercharger access come standard with 85 kWh models and are available with the 60 kWh model.
+The 2015 Tesla Model S is equipped with a charger that has adaptors for 110- and 240-volt outlets, as well as an adaptor for public charging stations.
+The Model S gets 3 miles of range for each hour of charging with a standard 110-volt outlet, according to Tesla, while a 240-volt outlet gets the Model S up to 29 miles of range for each hour it charges.
+An available dual charger provides 58 miles of range per hour of charge time when using a 240-volt outlet.
+Tesla also has supercharger stations throughout the country that provide 170 miles of range in 30 minutes.
+Supercharging capability and lifetime Supercharger access are standard on all models.

 Handling and Braking

-- "Braking is also praiseworthy, not just because the pedal feels like one from a conventional car, but also because it gets the Model S stopped with authority." -- Edmunds
+- "Braking is also praiseworthy, not just because the pedal feels like one from a conventional car, but also because it gets the Model S stopped with authority.
+The well-tuned steering and suspension further add to the experience, with a sharpness and accuracy not typically found in an EV.
+This big luxury sport sedan is good around corners, too, with the low-slung weight of the batteries keeping it balanced and the sharp steering giving the driver lots of feedback." -- Edmunds

 - "The Model S Signature and Performance models ride on height-adjustable air shocks that soak up every bump.
 We didn't once encounter a pavement imperfection large enough to strike the bump stops.
 Body motions are controlled so well we had a hard time even noticing any." -- Road and Track (2013)